 Is this still true today?
 Is it as expensive as Switzerland?
 Are retirees still coming here?
 Should they still consider retiring in Costa Rica?

 To many people, there appear to be less expensive retirement destinations such as Panama or Nicaragua.
 To others, Costa Rica has become too touristy.
 Still, others believe Costa Rica is overrun with “gringos.”

 I want to debunk these notions and others and suggest that Costa Rica is still a terrific place to retire.
 You can start a new life there if you are not yet retired; particularly if you choose your location and activities carefully.

-Costa Rica Is Too Expensive!
+Retiring in Costa Rica Is Too Expensive!